lipnerova/datasciencecoursera/03_CleaningData/assignments/week4/README.md

 ##### 2. Use descriptive names
 + Use descriptive names for the activities in the dataset
-+ Use a descriptive name for the dataset

 ##### 3. Create overview subset
 + Create a second dataset with the average of each variable for each activity and each subject